Molebogeng-Rantho/Assessment-QA-Automation-ABSA_Task1/README.md

 -click on open file and open the project assessmentProject -there are maven dependencies in the pom.xml file in the test-output folder -which will enable to run the project
--should they not be available
+-there is a configuration folder where the excel path can be changed and the chromedriver path can be changed -should they not be available
 -add the following dependencies
 <dependencies>